-- To introduce student to the key features of the political systems of European countries. - To provide students with a historical background of European politics and societies. - To discover and explain the differences and similarities between the politics and political systems of European countries. - To explore the main political issues in contemporary Europe.
+- ☐ To provide students with a historical background of European politics and societies. - To discover and explain the differences and similarities between the politics and political systems of European countries. - ☐ To explore the main political issues in contemporary Europe.

 Teaching Methodology: